-The Directors and management have assessed the recoverable amounts of the remaining hotel properties comprising Tune Hotel Penang, Tune Hotel Danga Bay, Tune Hotel KLIA Aeropolis, The Chow Kit, an Ormond Hotel and Momo's Kuala Lumpur using the discounted cash flows projections based on the VIU method.
-Cash flows are projected based on developments in the market and the expected future performance, taking the COVID-19 pandemic into consideration.
-In carrying out the impairment assessment, two (2) probabilityweighted scenarios analysis are considered: base and downside case scenarios.
+The Directors and management have assessed the recoverable amount of a hotel (Tune Hotel KLIA Aeropolis) using the discounted cash flows projections based on the VIU method.
+Cash flows are projected based on developments in the market and the expected future performance.